Visitation at NCCI Womens Facility.

 Quick Facts

-• Visits are by appointment only; visitors must call or email to schedule and confirm the day before.
+• All visits are by appointment only; visitors should call or email the prison to schedule and confirm the day before.

-• An offender may have a maximum of 18 approved visitors; changes to the list occur only during a six‑month open enrollment period.
+• An offender may have a maximum of 18 approved visitors; when at the maximum the list cannot be adjusted until the open enrollment period every six months.

-• Under normal circumstances an offender is allowed no more than one visiting session per week, not to exceed two hours, and normally no more than three approved visitors per session.
+• Visits are normally limited to one session per week, not to exceed two hours, with normally no more than three approved visitors per session.

 Visitation Guides